Allott/brighthr-fed2/kata.md

 [3.
 Move Zeros to the end](https://www.codewars.com/kata/52597aa56021e91c93000cb0)

-- First solve the problem normally
+- First solve the problem normally with good practice
-- Then try to make a solution with the worst possible practises
+- Then try to make a solution with the worst possible practice